Scroll down to see common questions answered. Please email info@elkhorngathering.com for any further questions you may have.

 Here we go again!

-2024 will be our second year for the Elkhorn ancestral skills gathering in beautiful Boulder, Utah!
+2026 will be our 4th year for Elkhorn earth skills gathering in beautiful Boulder, Utah!

 What is Elkhorn?

-Elkhorn is a week long event where people, instructors and students come together and camp out while taking classes, sharing and connecting with each other.
+Elkhorn is a week long outdoor event where people, instructors and students come together and taking classes, sharing and connecting with each other and creating a community around nature, connection and education.

 Elkhorn is patterned after other similar earth skills gatherings that have been successful and growing for many years.
 Some of them are: